koeppern/chromadb_qa_bot/README.md

 Ask PDF a question using GPT-3.5-turbo, ChromaDB and LangChain.

+2023-07-14, Johannes Köppern

 ## Project Description

-** Use of LangChain
+- Use of LangChain
-** Load a PDF file (also included in this repo)
+- Load a PDF file (also included in this repo)
-** Do word embedding via OpenAI Embedding API
+- Do word embedding via OpenAI Embedding API
-** Store result in ChromaDB and persist it
+- Store result in ChromaDB and persist it
-** Antlerntive: Load existing ChromaDB
+- Antlerntive: Load existing ChromaDB
-** Ask the PDF a question using GPT-3.5-turbo
+- Ask the PDF a question using GPT-3.5-turbo

 ## Table of Contents